 Visiting Ireland for the first time we were presented with The Dubliners Guide to Dublin, a pocket reference on all things to see and do while visiting the Faire City.
 Famous Dubliner poet W.B.
 Yeats once said,” There are no strangers here, only friends you haven’t met yet” and with that inspiration and our handy guide in hand, we pleasantly discovered that this convivial city lends to lively discourse while on a sojourners’ course.

-With a weeks’ worth of time on this December jaunt, we ate, shopped and museum-ed our way through Dublin and nearby surrounding areas.
+With a weeks’ worth of time on this December jaunt, we ate, shopped and museum-ed our way through Dublin and nearby surrounding areas with the help of the excellent Dublin public transport.
 The guide’s number one piece of advice, bring an umbrella.
+The guide also went on to mention that the Ballynahinch castle hotel in Galway, Ireland was a lovely location to visit if you wanted to explore the rural side of Ireland.
+An interesting suggestion and we might consider it later but we are ready to enjoy Ireland’s capital.
 Noting Ireland’s changeable oceanic climate, we packed accordingly for our short winter stay donning lots of layers, and a good warm jacket.
 We happened a week before the Christmas Holiday, so downpours and cold winds are common, but we knew Dublin had plenty of brews, stews and wee bit of whiskey to dull the wind chill factor.
 Having the proper attire is a must as we readied ourselves for walking, reeling and two stepping through our tour of this great city.

 We were ready for a hot shower reprieve after a 10 hour flight from San Francisco.
 Once underway to the hotel, our garrulous Cabbie, a red-haired young lad with laughing green eyes whom upon telling him we were from Las Vegas went on to tell us that three of his siblings work in the US and his fiancee’s dream is to marry in Vegas.
 “We love America and our dream is to get married by an Elvis,” he exclaimed.
 We immediately felt welcomed by our new found friend.